-Water testing for certain items can be performed on-site with industry standard test kits and get reliable readings right at your home.
-Based on the results, a determination can be made whether or not a water filtration or water softening system is necessary to remove the unwanted minerals or contaminants.
-If so, options can be reviewed for selecting the preferred approach.
+Water testing can be performed on-site for certain contaminants and get reliable readings right on-site.
+Based on the results, a determination can be made as to what type of water filtration system would remove any unwanted impurities in the water.
 The on-site testing can be performed for the following:

 Hardness > Iron > Manganese > pH > Total Dissolved Solids (TDS) > Chlorine > Alkalinity

-For a more complete water test and analysis, we recommend pulling proper water samples for testing at a certified laboratory.
-In all cases, it is paramount that water testing be performed in order to determine whether or not a water filtration system or water softening system is necessary.
+For a more complete and in-depth water test and analysis, we recommend pulling proper water samples for testing at a certified laboratory.

 WATER TESTING REQUIRING A CERTIFIED LABORATORY

 For health related contaminants such as Arsenic, Radon, Lead, Bacteria, Nitrates, Trihalomethanes, Haloacetic acids or for more comprehensive testing, we can assist you by properly pulling water samples of the right amounts, including complying with required maximum holding periods, temperature, and other protocol.
 From there, we can bring the samples to a certified lab for testing, which requires specialized analytical equipment and procedures.
 Once results become available, we can review them with you and discuss a course of action for any potential water filtration or water softening that may be desired.